-Major Requirements.-Theoretical Courses 1-2, 3-4, 5-6, 7-8; Piano 1-2, 3-4, 5-6, 7-8; elective:-one year of Voice, Organ, or Public School Music.
+Major Requirements:-Theoretical Courses 1-2, 3-4, 5-6, 7-8, 9-10; Piano 1-2, 3-4, 5-6, 7-8.

 Students are received in all stages of proficiency, but in order to be classed as a Freshman in Piano, the student must be sufficiently advanced to study Two Part Inventions by Bach; sonatas by Haydn, Mozart or Beethoven and other musical literature of corresponding grade.
 In the junior and senior years, lessons are given also in sight playing and ensemble.
 Those who desire a certificate in the Department of Piano must major in Piano.
 Students who do not wish to major in Piano receive two semester hours credit on the completion of any year of piano study of collegiate grade, provided they have credit for one year of theoretical work or provided they study Piano two consecutive years.